sweattep/modern_quotes/README.md

 >the difference between passing a test and knowing it's right

+>There is a wide range of opportunity within the core regression space.
+In order to consider all the possibilities, interview people from various walks of life to redefine ways to become more innovative and responsive to the needs of the individual.

 >the amount of time he spent stretching, and strengthening, and band work, and massage

 >It was something I set out to do as a teen, and I finally had the confidence in my late 40s to do it.